it-at-m/opensource.muenchen.de/software/integreat.md

 The integreat-chat uses a large language model to answer questions based on the content of the Integreat app.
 For incoming requests, the system generates suggested answers for the human agents in our [Zammad](zammad).

-The integreat-chat is currently in beta phase and answers questions with a success rate of over 50%.
-About 40% of the inquiries were too specific for the chat, requiring responses from human agents.
+The chatbot is currently in beta and was specifically enhanced and tested as part of the Munich Integration Assistant (MIA) project.
+The project evaluated whether an open source chatbot based on state-of-the-art LLMs can provide reliable, multilingual answers while being fully self-hosted to ensure digital sovereignty.

+The results are promising: in approximately 50% of cases, the chatbot provides accurate answers, even to more complex inquiries.
+For questions not covered by existing content, it reliably indicates that no answer is available.
+The chatbot currently supports 24 languages.
+Translations are powered by Google Gemma 3, with consistently positive feedback on translation quality.

-In May 2025, 12 people were once again surveyed in the waiting area of the [Integration counselling (IBZ - language and career)](https://stadt.muenchen.de/service/en-GB/info/abteilung-migration-integration-teilhabe/10426703/) to test the chatbot.
-The participants asked their own questions and then rated the responses, translations, and linked content.
-The translations received an average rating of 4.9 out of 5 points, the responses 4 out of 5 stars, and the linked content 4.8 out of 5 points.
+In May 2025, the integreat-chat was tested with 12 participants in the waiting area of the Integration Counselling Centre IBZ – Language and Career.
+Translations were rated an average of 4.9 out of 5 points, responses 4 out of 5 stars, and linked content 4.8 out of 5 points.

+The chatbot not only supports newcomers seeking information but also eases the workload of staff and complements the existing counselling services — particularly outside of office hours.
+Integration of the chatbot solution, developed within the MIA project, into the planned Welcome Center of the City of Munich is planned.